Remember Me: Seven Intriguing Renaissance Portraits

 The Northern Renaissance masterpiece Portrait of a Young Girl (c.
-1470) by Petrus Christus is a highlight of the Gemäldegalerie collection, and this exhibition marks the first occasion the painting has left that museum since 1994.
+1470) by Petrus Christus is a highlight of the Gemäldegalerie collection, and this exhibition marked the first occasion the painting had left that museum since 1994.

 In this elegant portrait we can see an anonymous young woman, dressed in the Burgundian style that was popular in both France and the Low Countries around 1470.
 This portrait combines the immaculate beauty and inaccessibility of enigmatic women worshipped by courtly poets.
 The porcelain-like mask of the anonymous model conveys the ideals of beauty at the Burgundian courts.

-Jan Jansz.
-Mostaert, Portrait of an African Man
+3. Portrait of an African Man by Jan Jansz.
+Mostaert

 This remarkable Portrait of an African Man by Jan Jansz.
 Mostaert comes directly from the Rijksmuseum’s own collection.

 The small panel is known to be the very first painted portrait of an African in European art and by far the only one until the 17th century.
 The man is portrayed as a Christian, signified by a pilgrim’s badge of Our Lady of Halle on his bonnet, a popular pilgrimage shrine near Brussels.
-For many years art historians presumed that this lavishly dressed and elegantly portrayed African man was a nobleman from the imperial court of Charles V, but after a closer look at his attire we can see that his clothing is not expensive at all.
-Further analysis of his costume revealed he was not wearing a paltrock, a skirt that gentlemen wore over their hose, which was an important element of the 16th century court fashion.
+For many years art historians presumed that this lavishly dressed and elegantly portrayed African man was a nobleman from the imperial court of Charles V, but after a closer look at his attire we can see that his clothing cannot be associated with the imperial fashion.
+Further analysis of his costume revealed he was not wearing a paltrock, a skirt that gentlemen wore over their hose, which was an important element of the 16th-century court fashion.

 This man’s identity remained a mystery for scholars until Dutch historian Ernst van den Boogaart suggested that the man could have been Christophle le More, a bodyguard of Emperor Charles V.1 Le More’s presence was well documented in records from that period.
 He was born presumably around 1490 in Spanish slavery and could have arrived in the Netherlands with the entourage of Joanna of Castile.

-This is probably the earliest known drawing of a black person in European art.
+This is probably the earliest known drawing of a Black person in European art.
 As the inscription on the sheet suggests, the drawing was made in 1508, around 20 years before Mostaert’s painting.
 We, alas, do not know who the anonymous man was and how the artist encountered him.
 Dürer met numerous Africans during his travels to Antwerp or Venice from diaries and drawings (or sketches) he made.
-He portrayed a black woman in a famous sketch known as Portrait of Katharina (1521), and employed a black king and a black servant in his rendering of The Adoration of the Magi (1504) which is the only known work featuring black figures in his paintings.
-Dürer was clearly fascinated by Africans, especially by their bodies which he described as:
+He portrayed a Black woman in a famous sketch known as Portrait of Katharina (1521), and employed a Black king and a Black servant in his rendering of The Adoration of the Magi (1504) which is the only known work featuring African figures in his paintings.
+Dürer was clearly fascinated by them, especially by their bodies which he described as:

 (…) so well built and handsome that I have neither seen nor can imagine something better built.

-Albrecht Dürer, Portrait of a Young Woman in Prayer with Her Hair Down
+5. Portrait of a Young Woman in Prayer with Her Hair Down by Albrecht Dürer

-This is another work by Dürer brought to Amsterdam for the exhibit.
+This was an another work by Dürer brought to Amsterdam for the exhibit.
 The young woman captured praying by the Nuremberg artist is reminiscent of depictions of Mary Magdalene, whom we can see in religious scenes with loads of curls covering her body.

 Interestingly, this painting is believed to be a pendant (pair) of another portrait of a young woman painted in the same year.
-Unfortunately the work shown below is not included in the exhibition, but it is nonetheless worth mentioning here!
+(Unfortunately the work shown below was not included in the exhibition, but it is nonetheless worth mentioning here!)